digitranslab/jumpstart/docs/versioned_docs/version-2.16.0/marketplace/marketplace_overview.md

 # Marketplace : Overview

-With ToolJet Marketplace, ToolJet users can conveniently add custom plugins (datasources) to their workspaces.
-This feature enables users to create plugins that cater to their specific needs and integrate them seamlessly with ToolJet.
+With JumpStart Marketplace, JumpStart users can conveniently add custom plugins (datasources) to their workspaces.
+This feature enables users to create plugins that cater to their specific needs and integrate them seamlessly with JumpStart.

 <div style={{textAlign: 'center'}}>